 A dog bite victim can bring a claim against a dog owner based upon the foregoing statute.
 Additionally, a victim can reach owners and other potential defendants, such as the custodian of the dog, on the ground of negligence or negligence per se.

-Click here to read the Illinois statutes, entitled be "Animal Control Act."
+Click here to read the Illinois statutes, entitled be “Animal Control Act.”
 Click here to download the official jury instruction and its annotations, which provide an excellent, comprehensive brief of the elements of the cause of action, as well as the defenses to it.
-See Legal Rights of Dog Bite Victims in the USA for an overview of the available causes of action.

 Damages for mental pain and suffering may be a proper element of damages, as long as these psychic injuries are connected with a physical injury.
 Martino v.
 Family Service, 112 Ill.
 App.
 3d 593, 445 N.E.2d 6 (1982).
 Generally, mental pain and suffering alone is insufficient to allow for the recovery of damage.
 However, under the ‘zone of danger’ doctrine, a person who is in a zone of physical danger, and because of this has a fear for their own safety, has a right of action for physical injury relating to emotional distress.
 Illinois courts have also ruled that there may be damages awarded for mental pain and distress without physical contact or injury to the person.
 Allen v.
 Otis, 206 Ill.
 App.
 3d 173, 563 N.E.2d 826, appeal denied, 141 Ill.
 2d 535, 580 N.E.2d 107 (1990).